 An online petition entitled Marks and Spencer supply our TVs that we paid for forced M&S to do a U-turn and honour the orders.

 The petition made some valid arguments about the binding contract M&S entered into when it accepted orders and took customers’ money.
 After the turnaround, M&S said honouring the orders was a 'business decision' and didn’t admit its original stance was wrong.

 The internet makes news of pricing glitches travel quickly, including via social media channels like Twitter.

-Deals website hotukdeals.com, as the name suggests, lists hot deals on anything from cheap soft drinks in supermarkets to electronic and computer gear on sale at dirt cheap prices.
+Deals website hotukdeals.com, as the name suggests, lists deals on anything from cheap soft drinks in supermarkets to electronic and computer gear on sale at extremely low prices.

 In many cases, retailers are often just shifting stock, but the occasional pricing blunder gets promoted via the site and its Twitter handle @HotUKDeals.

-This is because the retailer is not actually ‘offering to sell’ the goods for the price indicated; it is what the law calls an ‘invitation to treat’ i.e., the retailer is inviting customers to make an offer to buy.
+This is because the retailer is not actually ‘offering to sell’ the goods for the price indicated; it is what the law calls an ‘invitation to treat’.
+In other words, the retailer is inviting customers to make an offer to buy.

 But they can refuse to accept the customer’s money as there’s no contract between the two parties, although you could ask them politely if they will honour the lower price.

 It gets a bit more complicated when goods are sold online as it depends on whether a contract has been made between the two parties.

 The retailer needs to accept the customer’s order for there to be a contract.
 If it hasn’t accepted the order, it can withdraw the product from sale and cancel the order.